aadityab7/Data-Science-Projects/Text Detection and Extraction/guides and information/deployment instructions.md

 `docker build --tag base-textext-docker-2 .`
 2. To run the docker image locally:
 `docker run -d -p 8000:8000 base-textext-docker-2`
+3. To stop docker container:
+`docker stop <container-name>`
+(here container-name is the return value that gets printed when we start the container)

 # To create a PostgreSQL Database on Cloud
 1. Create a Azure database for PostgreSQL flexible server with server name and password